kali/extropy/README.md

 ## Example

 Imagine a minimalist blog engine.
 It has two collections: users, and posts.
-Posts containts comments as embedded subdocuments.
+Posts contain comments as embedded subdocuments.

 A fully-normalized data set could look like that (note that I have omited many fields... like the actual text for the posts):